Caprelsa (Vandetanib)

 What If You Miss a Dose?

-If it is less than 12 hours before your next dose, skip the missed dose and take your next dose when you are meant to.
-Continue taking your medicine for as long as your doctor tells you.
+If it's less than 12 hours until your next dose, skip the missed dose and take your next dose as scheduled.
+Do not double up.

 Available Tablet Strengths